-- Magnesium and calcium content in hard water can also trigger lime scale or hard film build up that creeps on kitchen and bathroom fixtures as well as equipment that are most often exposed to water.
+- Magnesium and calcium content in hard water can also trigger limescale.
+Or hard film build-up that creeps on kitchen and bathroom fixtures as well as equipment.
+That most often exposed to water.

 - Metallic stains may also appear when your glass surfaces come in contact with manganese and iron that leave blackish or brownish stains.

-- Acidic water can cause corrosive damages on fixtures and plumbing.
+- Acidic water can cause corrosive damage to fixtures and plumbing.